top of page

 Above the hospital bed our new love

-hovered, its chosen graces,
+hovered, chosen graces,

 accepted constraints.